Dielectric breakdown of strongly correlated insulators in one dimension: Universal formula from non-Hermitian sine-Gordon theory: Introduction

-\textit{Introduction.---} It is an important subject in condensed matter physics and statistical physics to understand nonlinear quantum transport phenomena that cannot be described by linear response theory~\cite{NonlinearTransport_Book, Bonitz2000}.
+It is an important subject in condensed matter physics and statistical physics to understand nonlinear transport phenomena that cannot be described by linear response theory~\cite{NonlinearTransport_Book, Bonitz2000}.
 One of the typical nonlinear transport phenomena is \textit{dielectric breakdown}.
-Applying sufficiently strong electric fields makes insulators conductive and induces finite currents.
-For band insulators, it is known as Zener breakdown and well-understood~\cite{Zener1934}.
-In contrast, the investigation of the dielectric breakdown in strongly correlated insulators has been started in relatively recent years~\cite{Fukui1998, Taguchi2000} and gathering great attention~\cite{Oka2003, Oka2005LZ, Oka2010, Eckstein2010, Meisner2010, Oka2012, Aron2012}.
-However, most of the previous studies are limited to specific examples, mainly fermionic Mott insulators.
-While dielectric breakdowns of other strongly correlated insulators, such as charge-density-wave (CDW) insulators, bosonic Mott insulators, and Kondo insulators, have been also experimentally relevant, universal properties common in the breakdown phenomena have not been understood~\cite{Sachdev2002, Simon2011, Queisser2012, Kolovsky2016, Zhu2018}.
+Applying a sufficiently strong electric field makes insulators conductive and induces a finite current.
+For band insulators, it is known as Zener breakdown and is well-understood~\cite{Zener1934}.
+In contrast, dielectric breakdown in strongly correlated insulators is a relatively new topic~\cite{Fukui1998, Taguchi2000} and has been gathering great attention~\cite{Oka2003, Oka2005LZ, Oka2010, Eckstein2010, Meisner2010, Oka2012, Aron2012, Lenarcic2012}.
+The main focus in this field has been on fermionic Mott insulators.
+For example, theoretical studies on the Hubbard model have revealed that the dielectric breakdown can be described by a many-body generalization of the Landau-Zener tunneling~\cite{Oka2003, Oka2005LZ, Oka2010, Oka2012}.
+From the experimental side, starting from pioneering work on SrCuO$_2$~\cite{Taguchi2000}, dielectric breakdown phenomena have been explored in various materials, e.g., vanadium oxides~\cite{Kalcheim2020} and organic materials~\cite{Yamakawa2017, Takamura2023}.
+More recently, the crossover between DC and AC driving~\cite{Li2022, Shinjo2024} and the effect of nearest-neighbor interactions~\cite{Hansen2025} have been investigated, and the connection to quantum electrodynamics~\cite{Oka2005LZ} has been revisited~\cite{Queisser2025}.
+For a recent review of nonequilibrium phenomena in Mott insulators under an electric field, see Ref.~\cite{MurakamiRMP2025}.

+In contrast to the intensive studies on fermionic Mott insulators, dielectric breakdown phenomena in more generic strongly correlated insulators, such as charge-density-wave (CDW) insulators, bosonic Mott insulators, and Kondo insulators, have not been fully understood yet, and thus the universal properties common in these systems remain elusive~\cite{Sachdev2002, Simon2011, Queisser2012, Kolovsky2016, Zhu2018}.
 This is because it is hard to treat nonequilibrium dynamics and many-body problems simultaneously and thus theoretical approaches are mostly limited to numerical calculations.